duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_location_api.md

 ddg_spice_test(
     [qw( DDG::Spice::Snow )],
-    # This optional argument to ddg_goodie_test is a DDG::Request object.
+    # This optional argument to ddg_spice_test is a DDG::Request object.
     # The object constructor takes two arguments of its own:
     # the query (usually specified in the test_zci),
     # and a location object - created by test_location (with a country code).